zoomlogo/flax/wishlist.md

 - ⊐ last (popping)
 - ⊒ neck
 - ~ bitwise not
-- any
+- ι range
+- κ range from 1
-- all
+- χ all
-- any and all
+- ψ any and all
-- range
-- range from 1
-- minimum
+- ∵ minimum
-- maximum
+- ∴ maximum
-- sort
-- grade up
+- ⍋ grade up
-- grade down
+- ⍒ grade down
-- is prime
+- ¼ reciprocal
 - ½ bit
 - ⌈ ceil
 - ⌊ floor
 - enumerate
-- group indicies by their corresponding values
-- group adjacent equal elements
-- reciprocal
 - print
-- shuffle
-- permutations
 - sum over each
 - → increment
 - ← decrement